The Logarithmic Quot space: foundations and tropicalisation: Introduction

 \subsection{Acknowledgements}

 The author would like to express sincere gratitude to his supervisor Dhruv Ranganathan for numerous helpful conversations.
 The author learned a great deal from numerous conversations with Sam Johnston, Navid Nabijou, Thibault Poiret and Martin Ulirsch.
 He also benefited greatly from conversations with Dan Abramovich, Francesca Carocci, Robert Crumplin, Samouil Molcho, Bernd Siebert, Calla Tschanz and Jonathan Wise.
 Martin is owed thanks for informing the author of Tevelev's unpublished proof of Proposition~\ref{prop:GenTev} and recognition for suggesting the term \textit{tropical support}.
 Bernd is thanked for comments and questions on a first draft of this paper.
+This work appeared in the PhD thesis of the author, and he thanks the examiners Mark Gross and Martin Ulirsch for numerous comments which have improved this paper.